-23.3.1.5.
+24.3.1.5.
 Step 5 - Shared active job spool

 To ensure the state of jobs currently active (e.g. held in a hold/release queue) are not lost during a failover event, PaperCut NG is able to save job state in a shared drive/directory.
-If a shared disk resource is available and can be added to the cluster resource, PaperCut NG can use this to host a shared spool directory to ensure no active job state is lost.
+If a shared disk resource is available and can be added to the cluster resource, PaperCut can use this to host a shared spool directory to ensure no active job state is lost.

 - 1. Add a shared drive to the cluster resource. e.g. (Q: drive).
 It is advisable to use the same drive as used for the shared print spool directory. - 2.
-Create a directory in this drive called PaperCut NGSpool - 3.
-Create a sub-directory in PaperCut NGSpool called activejobs - 4.
+Create a directory in this drive called PaperCutSpool - 3.
 On each node, edit the file: [app-path]/providers/print/win/print-provider.conf and add a line pointing to the shared active job spool directory:

-ActiveJobsSpoolDir=Q:\PaperCut NG\Spool\activejobs\
+SpoolDir=Q:\PaperCut\Spool